-Amateurs writers are constantly aiming at making their articles longer with useless chit-chat in order to hit a certain, higher word count.
+Amateur writers are constantly aiming at making their articles longer with useless chit-chat in order to hit a certain, higher word count.
 Pros make them shorter.

 Making shorter sentences is key to increasing readability and keeping readers around longer.
-The above is a rough example of how you can do that, so, try it out yourself.
+The above is a rough example of how you can do that, so, try it yourself.